taeoh-kim/Pytorch_Tutorial/1.Variable_and_Autograd/1.4.Autograd_Calculation_Linear_Regression/README.md

 ### 6. Forward and Backward Process

-Because, there is no forward and backward process in network.
+Because, there was no forward and backward process in the network.

 So, you run forward pass using the data.

-And define loss function (Mean Squared Error).
+And define a loss function (Mean Squared Error).

 Then, back-propagates using this loss value.